sea75300/fanpresscm3/README.md

 # FanPress CM News System version 3

-The FanPress CM News System version 3 is a lightwight but powerfull content management system for small and mide size websites, started as replacement for the Cutenews CMS in 2011.
+The FanPress CM News System version 3 is a lightweight but powerful content management system for small and mide size websites, started as replacement for the Cutenews CMS in 2011.

 Including FanPress CM depend an how you use the system on your site.

-An assistent for integration is provided by the "FanPress CM Integration" Modul which can be found in module manage.
+An assistant for integration is provided by the "FanPress CM Integration" module which can be found in module manage.
 If you do it manually, here are further information:

 ## php include